muhammadghazali/ng-countries/README.md

 ng-countries
 ============

+# Overview

-An Angular directives to list countries
+An Angular directives to typeahead countries.